Alcantor/LotusECU-T4e/stage15/README.md

 	To 5: Program the bootloader block. *** [TESTED] ***
 	To 6: Verify the bootloader block.
 	To 7: Reset.

+## Installation example for black dashboard (BDM Port).

+Those commands are for the Raspberry Pi with a CAN Hat.

+	1. ./bdm-pi.py -o pdh
+	2. [TURN YOUR ECU ON]
+	3. ./bdm-pi.py -o t
+	4. ./bdm-pi.py -o ufp
+	5. ./flasher.py -o b &
+	6. ./bdm-pi.py -o sfp
+	7. ./flasher.py -o p -b 0 -D stage15/black/
+	8. ./flasher.py -o v -b 0 -D stage15/black/
+	9. ./flasher.py -o r

+	To 1-9: See the others examples

+*Note: The parameter "-s black" is omitted here, the "bdm-pi.py" load only the white version.
+This not a problem because we are alone on the bus.*

 ## Usage example